 Likely Jotham's house at 181 East Main Street, Northborough.
 The style is typical of the mid 18th century.
-The roof angle has been changed slightly and the dormer windows added to create more room and light on the second floor.
+The dormer windows were likely added some time later to allow for more light.

 A new meeting house was begun in Northborough in 1745, and the raising of the frame of the structure was recorded in the diary of Rev. Parkman of Westborough.
 He was invited to come and lead a prayer, but almost didnít.
 Having trouble with his own means of transport, he laments that no one offered to come get him.
 The work was started at 10:00 AM on April 30 and finished at 4:00 PM.
 After a prayer, Parkman led the assembly in singing parts of the 125th, 127th and 128th Psalms.
 Jotham, his father and brother Jonathan helped with the construction, although what they did specifically isn't said in the town meeting minutes.
 Jotham was paid 2 lbs, 2 shillings as one of the men who helped cut timber, cart it to the site, put up the frame and did finishing work.(.1) To celebrate, it had been voted that "every man should provide according as he was spirited" toward a party.
 "Entertainment was in the Frame, and the people brought their provisions in great plenty."
 There is a town record indicating that Jotham was spirited to bring "two barrels of cyder at raising of meeting house," for which he was allowed 2 lbs., 10 shillings four years later.(.2) The church was small by modern standards, but typical for the time in a small town.
 The frame was 46 feet long, 36 feet wide and 20 feet high at the center post.(1) The congregation were Trinitarians in their Christian beliefs, and the church continued as such through the lives of Doug Sinclair's ancestors in the town.(1.5)